AdaptiveCpp/AdaptiveCpp/doc/runtime-spec.md

 #### Comments

 * A smaller page size means a finer data management granularity; it may allow for more operations to be executed without dependencies in between them, but may also lead to a larger runtime overhead when tracking data state.
 The optimal page size is therefore a tradeoff.
-* Note that in the Open SYCL model, subbuffers are neither needed, nor necessary, nor recommended to obtain parallel execution of kernels.
+* Note that in the AdaptiveCpp model, subbuffers are neither needed, nor necessary, nor recommended to obtain parallel execution of kernels.